 We are hoping you could stay in the loop by subscribing to our page, where we will keep you up-to-date about essential dates and bills in NH!

-Be sure to save the date, November 8, 2020, for the General Election.
-If I have a Primary Election, the count down will be updated.
+Be sure to save the dates, September 13, 2022, for the Primary Election!
 If you need help finding your voting location, check the directory of precinct polling places or contact your local Board of Elections for details.

 Please stay up-to-date with the latest information from our campaign and within YOUR government!